Rhagonycha fulva

 Misconceptions

 The 'bloodsucker ' is entirely misleading—this does not feed on blood or bite humans.
-The name likely arose from superficial resemblance to other or the red coloration.
+The name likely arose from superficial resemblance to other insects or the red coloration.

 More Details